mia-platform/documentation/docs/development_suite/api-console/api-design/microservices-cpu-resources.md

 CPU resources are measured in CPU units.
 One CPU, in Kubernetes, is equivalent to:

-* 1 AWS vCPU
+* 1 AWS vCPU;

-* 1 GCP Core
+* 1 GCP Core;

-* 1 Azure vCore
+* 1 Azure vCore;

-* 1 Hyperthread on a bare-metal Intel processor with Hyperthreading
+* 1 Hyperthread on a bare-metal Intel processor with Hyperthreading.

 CPU Resources, which are measured in CPU units, can be expressed as an integer or a fractional value with one of these suffixes: m and milli.

-The different suffixes, applied to different integers or fractional values, can express the same CPU Resources value.
+The different suffixes, applied to different integers or fractional values, can express the same CPU Resource value.
 For example: 100m CPU, 100 milliCPU, and 0.1 CPU are all the same.

 It is not possible to be more precise than 1m and CPU is a always an absolute quantity.
 For example, 0.1 is the same amount of CPU on a single-core, dual-core, or 48-core machine.